nicksellen/projects/baseNode_docConst.md

 # Constitution

 ## Preamble
-nodeN is another node in the space network, a project to provide a physical platform for other projects and the people doing them, a bunch of people in some flats in East Germany.. people serve themselves, the project and the rest of the world. a set of **assets** dedicated to the fulfillment of certain **purposes**.
+`name` nodeN is another node in the space network, a project to provide a physical platform for other projects and the people doing them, a bunch of people in some flats in East Germany.. people serve themselves, the project and the rest of the world. a set of **assets** dedicated to the fulfillment of certain **purposes**.
 The assets are governed by and for an association of people as a common-pool resources according to general **principles** and specific **roles** and **processes**.

 The governance model has three layers: the constitutional layer, the collective layer and the operational layer.